 Sexual harassment in the workplace

-Your workplace should be a safe space, but sometimes your colleagues' behaviours can leave you feeling uncomfortable, or even intimidated.
-If you feel like you're being sexually harassed then there are steps you can take to ensure you're treated with the respect you deserve.
+Your workplace should be a safe space, but unfortunately this isn’t always the case.
+Sometimes your colleagues' behaviours can leave you feeling uncomfortable, or even intimidated.
+If you feel like you’re being sexually harassed in the workplace, don’t be afraid to speak up.
+Read on as we explain what counts as harassment in the workplace and what you can do about it.

-The Equality Act 2010 categorises sexual harassment under unlawful discrimination.
-It describes it as: “unwanted conduct of a sexual nature which has the purpose or effect of violating someone’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.”
+Although the Protection of Harassment act 1997 protected victims of harassment, the Equality Act 2010 goes one step further in legally categorising what counts as sexual harassment in the workplace.
+It’s unlawful discrimination and the official definition is “unwanted conduct of a sexual nature which has the purpose or effect of violating someone’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.”
+Essentially, an act that amounts to harassment is any type of behaviour, sexual in nature, that may be unwanted, inappropriate, and/or intimidating.

 - Inappropriate touching without your consent

-- Sexual comments and jokes, either in person or over email
+- Sexual comments and jokes, either in person or over social media

 - Comments on your body and clothing